Fight it in Raleigh, Wilmington & Fayetteville

 This option works in Raleigh.

 If you are the owner of the vehicle but were not driving at the time and location on the ticket, do not pay.
 Do not divulge the driver's name either.
 You have another choice which the citation does not mention.
 You can say, "I was not driving at the time and location on the citation."
 Sign the appropriate affidavit below and mail it first-class to the mayor.
+In turn Raleigh will send you a dismissal letter.
 It is legal to do this and the city must accept it.
 The instructions are in the download.

 If you are angry enough and you want to take action beyond just mailing in the affidavit, then you can do something fruitful.
 Sign up for an Administrative Hearing.
 See below.